Conditionals

 - AND returns

-otherwise. - Given multiple AND’ed values, the AND
+trueif both operands are truthy andfalseotherwise. - Given multiple AND’ed values, the AND

-operator does the following:- Evaluates operands from left to right.
+&&operator does the following:- Evaluates operands from left to right.

 - For each operand, converts it to a boolean.
 If the result is false, stops and returns the original value of that operand.